jpcornil-git/HA-mcp23017/README.md

 # HA-mcp23017
-MCP23017 (and MCP23008) implementation for Home Assistant
+MCP23008/MCP23017 implementation for Home Assistant (HA)

 ## Highlights of what it does offer